chey-00/Odin-Full-Webpage-Project/README.md

 # Odin-Full-Webpage-Project

 First time designing a full web page project.
-The images and business name used in this project are copyrighted and belongs to my brother's business @ Get It Clean, LLC.
+The images and business name used in this project are copyrighted and belongs to my brother's business @ Get It Clean, Inc.
 (www.getitclean.net)